-Side B ID is the unique identifier of the actor on side A in the conflict, as specified by the UCDP Actor Dataset (Pettersson et al. 2021).
+Side B ID is the unique identifier of the actor on side A in the conflict, as specified by the UCDP Actor Dataset, see www.ucdp.uu.se.

 $side_b_2nd$

 The state which contribute with troops to actively support Side B in the conflict.